devdogio/Inventory-Pro/README.md

 It doesn't get easier than that.

 #### Cleanup
-Sort, re-stack and tidy up your collections with a simlpe click of a button.
-The sorting algorithm can be tweaked to your liking to sort based on any paramter or type.
+Sort, re-stack and tidy up your collections with a simple click of a button.
+The sorting algorithm can be tweaked to your liking to sort based on any parameter or type.

 #### Use items to restore stats
 Easily setup a system to e.g. recover health when your player eats an apple.
 The system is very extensible and can be used to recover stats in many different game-genres.